 We investigate ourselves, and, indeed, she was not lying.
 There must have been a storm here recently, which has pulled many of the large trees down.
 It’s not the tree trunks towering above us now, but the uplifted roots holding soil and rocks.

 The track goes around them, then under other fallen tree, then over more fallen trees.
-Of course this sort of destruction is not great to see, but it does create adventurous terrain that is pretty fun to hike over.
+Of course, this sort of destruction is not great to see, but it does create an adventurous terrain that is pretty fun to hike over.